-If a student withdraws from the University during a semester their class enrollments will be managed based on the University's established rules for the add/drop and withdrawal periods.
+If a student withdraws from the university during a semester their class enrollments will be managed based on the university's established rules for the add/drop and withdrawal periods, taking into account session dates.
 Once the last day of the semester has passed a mid-semester withdrawal is not available and will be processed as an end-of-semester withdrawal.
+Any student who withdraws from the university mid-semester is not eligible to be readmitted to the institution until the beginning of a subsequent semester.